antidot/html-connector/README.md

 publication = html_to_fluid_api("path/to/file.html", "My title", use_ftml=True)
 ```

-For the binary it's `--render-cover-page`.
+For the binary, it's `--render-cover-page`.

 ### Adding metadata

-You can also add metadata to the publication.
-In order to do that give a
+It is also possible to add metadata to the publication by providing a
 list of metadata with the metadatas parameter:

 ```python